PH Safe Home Also Caters For Abused Males

 According to him, several cases of girl-child inheritance have been won and documented in the law court but some cannot claim it.

 “Even a widow who is handicapped may not be able to make attempts so NGOs, CSOs should be in the forefront to support them and ensure that the laws are implemented at the grassroots level where they are practised”, he said.

-A pharmacist, Eno Amos said any culture that does not add colour and value to life should be abolished.
+A pharmacist, Eno Amos said any culture that does not add colour and value to life, especially as it concerns women should be abolished.

 She added that implementation can be easy in the cities where awareness has been created but expressed fear that it may not be easy in the rural areas where culture is really practised.

 A business woman, Agnes Ugwu, said tradition and culture were made by man and not God and wondered why people who claim to be educated still follow the tradition of ancestors who never went to school.

 Ignorance also comes to play here.
 If you have watched a documentary showing female genital mutilation and the gory experience the young women go through is something else.
 Some of the perpetrators claim that the practice has existed for ages.
 Women have to learn more about issues that concern them.

 A nurse, Rosy Ekeocha, said it is not about culture but about the behavior of a group of people in the community who force it on others.